John Tull

 Recognition

-Co-convenor of EGOS sub-theme ‘Creatively Transforming Challenging Situations: Insights through Pragmatism’, Athens, July 2025
+Co-convenor of the highly-successful EGOS sub-theme ‘Creatively Transforming Challenging Situations: Insights through Pragmatism’, Athens, July 2025

 Member of EGOS (European Group for Organizational Studies) and PHILOS (Philosophy of Organization Studies).